Shelly-Ann Fraser-Pryce: Personal life

 In November 2012, Fraser-Pryce graduated from the University of Technology with a Bachelor of Science in Child and Adolescent Development.
 In 2016, she announced that she would pursue a Master of Science in Applied Psychology at the University of the West Indies.
 A committed Christian, she married Jason Pryce in 2011, and announced her pregnancy in early 2017.
 On her Facebook page she wrote, "All my focus heading into training for my 2017 season was on getting healthy and putting myself in the best possible fitness to successfully defend my title in London 2017, but ... here I am thinking about being the greatest mother I can be."
 On 7 August 2017, she and her husband had a son named Zyon.
 In April 2025, she participated in a race against other parents at her son's school, winning handily.

 Sponsorship, charities and businesses

 Fraser-Pryce has signed sponsorship deals with Digicel, GraceKennedy and Nike.
 To promote her chase for Olympic glory in 2016, Nike released a series of promotional videos of her training sessions for the 100 m.

 Fraser-Pryce has supported many causes throughout her career.
 She was named as the first UNICEF National Goodwill Ambassador for Jamaica in February 2010.
 That year, she was also named Grace Goodwill Ambassador for Peace in a partnership with Grace Foods and not-for-profit organisation PALS (Peace and Love in Society).
 She also created the Pocket Rocket Foundation, which supports high school athletes in financial need.
+She was named as the Laureus ambassador in April 2026.

 Known for frequently changing her hairstyle during track season, she launched a hair salon named Chic Hair Ja in 2013.